 The MG ZS EV is a headline-grabbing choice with no Advance Payment.
 It’s a car that has a good amount of standard equipment, is roomy all round, and has the safe, confident-feeling high seating position motorists find so appealing in SUVs.
 Compact exterior dimensions mean it’s city-friendly too.

 Driving it is simple: simply twist the rotary gearshifter to ‘D’ and you’re away.
 It has effortless surge and the 45 kWh battery gives a driving range of over 160 miles – more than enough for an average week’s motoring.
-Your MG dealer, working with BP Pulse, will be able to arrange a convenient home charger or provide you with access to BP Pulse’s charging network, so you may never have to visit a filling station again.
+Your MG dealer, working with a Scheme approved installer, will be able to arrange a convenient home charger or provide you with access to an on-street charging network, so you may never have to visit a filling station again.

 Alternatives to consider: There are growing numbers of electric cars available on the Motability Scheme.
 Other options include the Renault Zoe, the Nissan Leaf and the Smart Fortwo – which can also be driven by young motorists.